-This report provides detailed information regarding test design and development, scoring, and analysis and reporting of 2017 legacy MCAS results at the student, school, district, and state levels.
+This report provides detailed information regarding test design and development, scoring, and analysis and reporting of 2018 legacy MCAS results at the student, school, district, and state levels.
 This detailed information includes, but is not limited to, the following:

 - an explanation of test administration

 - an explanation of equating and scaling of tests

-- statistical and psychometric summaries:
+- statistical and psychometric summaries

 - o item analyses

 - o reliability evidence

 - o validity evidence

-In addition, the technical appendices contain detailed item-level and summary statistics related to each 2017 legacy MCAS test and its results.
+In addition, the appendices contain detailed item-level and summary statistics related to each 2018 legacy MCAS test and its results.

-Chapter 1 of this report provides a brief overview of what is documented within the report, including updates made to the MCAS program during 2017.
-Chapter 2 explains the guiding philosophy, purpose, uses, components, and validity of MCAS.
-Chapter 3 covers the test design and development, test administration, scoring, and analysis and reporting of results for the MCAS assessment.
-This chapter includes information about the characteristics of the test items, how scores were calculated, the reliability of the scores, how scores were reported, and the validity of the results.
-The appendices, which appear after Chapter 3, are referenced throughout the report.
+Chapter 1 of this report provides a brief overview of what is documented within the report, including updates made to the MCAS program during 2018.
+Chapter 2 explains the guiding philosophy, purposes, uses, components, and validity of MCAS.
+Chapter 3 covers test design and development, test administration, scoring, and analysis and reporting of results for the tests, including information about characteristics of test items, how scores were calculated, the reliability of the scores, how scores were reported, and the validity of results.
+Numerous appendices, which appear after Chapter 3, are referenced throughout the report.